-This work led me to direct the Family History of Alzheimer’s Disease Program at the NYU School of Medicine.
+This work led me to direct the Family History of Alzheimer’s disease program at the NYU School of Medicine.
 The program focuses on the children and family members of Alzheimer’s patients.
 Everyone there has broadly the same concern: “Am I at risk for Alzheimer’s and what can I do to make sure I don’t get it?”

-Over the years, I experienced a change in the kinds of questions I was asked by our research participants, much like the olive oil question at the conference.
+Over the years, I experienced a change in the kind of questions I was asked by our research participants, much like the olive oil question at the conference.
 Beyond the discussions about genes and DNA, sooner or later the conversation turned to food.
-“What should I eat to keep my brain healthy?”
+“What should I eat it to keep my brain healthy?”

 I wasn’t just far from home.
 I was also far from the original theses about the genetic aspects of dementia.
 In fact, over the years I learned that the role of genetics in Alzheimer’s, and dementia in general, is not as major as we previously thought.
-While some patients carry genetic mutations that cause dementia, for the vast majority of the population risk is influenced by a variety of medical and lifestyle factors—including a person’s diet.
-When my research revealed how important, and how oddly neglected, diet and nutrition had been in the field, I went back to school and completed a third degree in integrative nutrition.
+While some patients carry genetic mutations that cause dementia, for the vast majority of the population, risk is influenced by a variety of medical and lifestyle factors -- including a person’s diet.
+When my research revealed how important, and how oddly neglected, diet and nutrition had been in the field, I went back to school and completed a third degree in Integrative Nutrition.
 I drew upon that and other work to found the Nutrition & Brain Fitness Lab at NYU, with the goal of identifying lifestyle factors that support the brain, safeguarding it against dementia.
-A few years later, I initiated the Brain Nutrition coursework and began teaching at the NYU Steinhardt School’s Department of Nutrition and Food Studies.
-This work has led me to dive headfirst into the complex relationship between our brains and the foods we eat, and to educate the public as to how to eat healthfully for their brains.
+A few years later, I initiated the ‘Brain Nutrition’ coursework and began teaching at the NYU Steinhardt School of Nutrition and Food Studies.
+This work has led me to dive head-first into the complex relationship between our brains and the foods we eat, and to educate the public as to how to eat healthfully for their brains.